HanaRjb/hana.rjb/content/authors/admin/_index.md

     date_start: 2021-09-23
     date_end: 2024-01-20
     summary: |
-      Thesis on "A natural language processing approach for predicting the lysine malonylation sites in protein" Supervised by <a href="http://pws.yazd.ac.ir/ghasemzadeh/English.htm">Prof. Mohammad Ghasemzadeh</a>.
+      Thesis on “A natural language processing approach for predicting the lysine malonylation sites in protein” Supervised by <a href="http://pws.yazd.ac.ir/ghasemzadeh/English.htm">Prof. Mohammad Ghasemzadeh</a>.
 As part of my thesis, I had the honor of presenting both a conference paper and a journal article.
 Additionally, I currently have an article under review.

       GPA: 18.12 out of 20